antarctica/metadata-library/README.md

 The version 3 record configuration object includes a downgrade method.
 This method accepts returns a version 2 equivalent of the record configuration.

+**Note**: This will result in data loss, in that the V3 configuration allows information that the V2 configuration does not.
+This additional information will be lost when downgrading to V2, even if the resulting V2 configuration is upgraded to V3 again.

+Information that will be lost when downgrading:

+* any resource constraints with a `permissions` property - the entire constraint will be lost

 ```python
 from datetime import date